NateByers/manipRidem/manipRidem.md

 Merging
 ========================================================
-If you wanted to keep all of the monitor locations, you would use `all.x =T`
+If you wanted to keep all of the monitor locations, you would use `all.x = T`

 ```r
 merge(monitors, pollutants, all.x = T)